 Gandalf: “You were in the gravest peril while you wore the Ring, for then you were half in the wraith-world yourself, and they might have seized you.
 You could see them, and they could see you.” - Many Meetings

-The Ring pulls the fëa (spirit/soul) of Men into the Unseen Plane.
+The Nine Rings bind the fëar (spirits/souls) of Men on the Unseen Plane.
 The Ringwraiths, completely dominated by Sauron, only exist on the Unseen Plane; with them is inherent darkness.

 To Frodo it appeared that a white light was shining through the form and raiment of the rider, as if through a thin veil. - Flight to the Ford